mzazon/awesome-cloud-projects/aws/container-resource-optimization-eks/container-resource-optimization-eks.md

 The integration with AWS Cost Explorer and [CloudWatch Container Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ContainerInsights.html) enables comprehensive visibility into both resource utilization and cost implications.
 This visibility is essential for making informed decisions about resource allocation and for demonstrating the business value of optimization efforts to stakeholders, supporting both technical decision-making and financial reporting requirements.

+> **Tip**: Use the CloudWatch Observability EKS add-on for simplified management and automatic updates of monitoring components.
+This AWS-managed approach reduces operational overhead and ensures you're always using the latest monitoring capabilities.

 ## Challenge

 Extend this solution by implementing these enhancements: